chrislusf/glow/README.md

 It will run the input text file, '/etc/passwd', in 3 go routines, filter/map/map, and then reduced to one number in one goroutine (not exactly correct, but let's skip the details for now.) and print it out.

-This is useful already, saving lots of idiomatic but repetitive code on channels, sync wait.
-However, there is one more thing.
+This is useful already, saving lots of idiomatic but repetitive code on channels, sync wait, etc.

+However, there is one more thing!

 ## Scale it out
 We need to setup the cluster first.
+We do not need experts on Zookeeper/HDFS/Mesos/YARN etc. Just need to download one binary file.

 ### Setup the cluster
 ```
-  // fetch and install
+  // fetch and install via go, or just download it from somewhere
   go get github.com/chrislusf/glow
   // start a leader on one computer
   glow leader
   // run one or more agents on computers
   glow agent --dir . --max.executors=16 --memory=2048 --leader="localhost:8930" --port 8931
 ```
-### start the driver program
+### Start the driver program
 To leap from one computer to clusters of computers, add this line to the import list:

 ```